CHAPTER TWO: MEXICO

 John was too discouraged to even talk to the nurses, after that.
 On the following day, the soldiers returned.
 They officially mustered out John and three others, put them on a wagon headed for the coast, and saw them safely onto a steamer bound for New Orleans.
 Once there, it quickly became clear that the Army claimed no more responsibility for them.

+From New Orleans, he sent a letter home, saying he was on his way.
 With his military pay in his pocket, and a feverish body, he found a ship to take him up the Mississippi toward home.
-With increasing irony, he remembered his "plans" to really spend some time, seeing the country, on his way home.
-To Pittsburgh, then over the mountains to Altoona, he remembered only illness and anguish.
+With increasing irony, he remembered his "plans" to really spend some time, seeing the country, on his way home to Pennsylvania.

 She was out of breath, and was holding on to him tightly for some time, before she realized that he wasn't really hugging her.
 It was more like her embrace was all that was holding him upright.

 "Johnny, you're ill!"
-She helped him walk over to the stone wall beside the road, and they sat together.
+She helped him walk over to the stone wall beside the canal, and they sat together.
 "What is it?"

 He told her of the malaria.
-Then, because it was Sarah, he poured out his whole tale, from the time he left home until that minute on the road.
+Then, because it was Sarah, he poured out his whole tale, from the time he left home until that minute beside the boat.
 She was quiet beside him.

 "Johnny dear, I'm so sorry.
 I would do anything to help you, you know."